krause197/pingPong-Project/README.md

 ## Description

-This is a web page that was designed as a vacation suggester.
-Users input their basic demographic information and answer a few questions about their vacation preferences and the webpage will return a suggested location to visit.
+This is a web page that was designed as an example page using arrays and looping.
+Users input a random number and the page counts up to the number, while replacing numbers divisible by 3, 5, and 15 with "ping", "pong", and "pingpong" respectively.

 ## Specifications